wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 **Patch** - Allows us to *modify* or create a record in your data source.

 **First(Filter**...) - We use this to filter the data source by Name.
 The name is from the Text Input named TextInput1.
-If you have  renamed your Text Input, then you would need to update the expression  accordingly.
+If you’ve  renamed your Text Input, then you would need to update the expression  accordingly.

 Once the matching record is found, it updates the description based on  what you have written in the *New Description* text input.